MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 MicroUI and the Graphics Engine use blending when drawing some texts or anti-aliased shapes.
 For each pixel to draw, the display stack blends the current application foreground color with the targeted pixel current color or with the current application background color (when enabled).
 This blending *creates* some  intermediate colors which are managed by the display driver.

 Most of time the intermediate colors do not match with the palette.
 The default color is so returned and the rendering becomes wrong.
-To prevent this use case, the Graphics Engine offers a specific Low Level API ``LLUI_DISPLAY_IMPL_prepareBlendingOfIndexedColors(void* foreground, void* background)``.
+To prevent this use case, the Graphics Engine offers a specific Abstraction Layer API ``LLUI_DISPLAY_IMPL_prepareBlendingOfIndexedColors(void* foreground, void* background)``.

 This API is only used when a blending is required and when the background color is enabled.
 The Graphics Engine calls the API just before the blending and gives as parameter the pointers on the both ARGB colors.
 The display driver should replace the ARGB colors by the CLUT indices.
 Then the Graphics Engine will only use between both indices.